It's a Boy Girl Thing: Plot

 At the museum they discover that just confronting the statue fails to switch them back.
 They realize they will have to help each other in two important upcoming events: Nell must learn how to play football for Woody's Homecoming game and Woody must learn about poetry and literature for Nell's Yale interview.

 Later that night Nell (in Woody's body) gets drunk at a party while Woody (in Nell's body) is stuck at a slumber party.
 He listens to all the gossip about himself, and is surrounded by nail polish, pajamas, slippers, and gets a bikini wax.

 Spending so much time together, Nell and Woody become very fond of and start to understand each other better.
 The night before the interview and the game, they agree to go to the Homecoming Dance together, as "not a date."

 The day of the interview and match, Woody initially botches the Yale interview.
 But when told the interview is over, he starts to talk about poetry in rap, which impresses and astonishes the interviewer.
 After that, he goes to the football game and watches Nell make the winning touchdown in the last seconds.
 A college recruiter witnesses his performance and gives him his card.

 After the game, Woody and Nell congratulate each other for their successes.
 Shortly afterwards, the spell lifts and they return to their original bodies.
 The scene finishes with Woody being kissed by Breanna and an upset Nell going home.

 The following day, Woody tries to talk to Nell, but is stopped by her mother who sees his family as uneducated.
 Nell receives an acceptance letter from Yale, meaning that Woody successfully completed her Yale interview; however, she is still upset with him so decides not to go to the Homecoming Dance.

 Meanwhile, Nell's father talks with her about Woody, during which she confesses she truly likes him, and her father surprises her with a dress and shoes for the dance.
 Woody and Breanna are selected as the Homecoming King and Queen.
 As they prepare to dance, an upset Woody sees Nell and both confess their love for each other.

 They leave the school together and share a kiss in front of their houses.
 The following day, Nell tells her mother she is taking a year's sabbatical before attending Yale, hops into Woody's car and they drive off together.

 Cast

 Soundtrack

-The movie's soundtrack features a range of music.
-Tracks include a cover version of "I Think We're Alone Now" by Girls Aloud, "Let's Get It Started" by The Black Eyed Peas, "Be Strong" by Fefe Dobson, "High" by James Blunt and "Push the Button" and "Red Dress" by the Sugababes, as well as other songs by the likes of Ozzy Osbourne, Elton John, Orson, Marz and many more.
+The film's soundtrack features a range of music including a cover version of "I Think We're Alone Now" by Girls Aloud, "Let's Get It Started" by The Black Eyed Peas, "Be Strong" by Fefe Dobson, "High" by James Blunt and "Push the Button" and "Red Dress" by the Sugababes, as well as other songs by the likes of Ozzy Osbourne, Elton John, Orson, Marz and many more.

 Reception

 On Rotten Tomatoes the film has an approval rating of 67% based on reviews from 9 critics.
 Empire magazine gave it a score of 3 out of 5.